nhn/tui.editor/README.md

 * **Table**: Hate the Markdown table?
 You can do everything with a mouse

 ### And more
-* **i18n**: English, Dutch, Korean, Japanese, Chinese, Spanish, German, Russian + language you extend.
+* **i18n**: English, Dutch, Korean, Japanese, Chinese, Spanish, German, Russian, French + language you extend.
 * **Viewer**: Renders Markdown content with extensions